MetOffice/cmip6-dreq-interface/djq/doc/JSON-spec.md

 While this document describes the JSON syntax, `djq` uses the standard Python [JSON](https://docs.python.org/2/library/json.html) interface with no special options set, so the Python-level data structures used by the Python interface correspond to the structures described here in a fairly straightforward way as defined by that interface.

+For replies, the specification below applies to the default JSONifier.

 In the syntax below nonterminals are in *italics*, optional things are in (parentheses).
 The formatting leaves much to be desired, but it's all I could manage given the contstraints of Markdown.

 ## Request